Omarr01/Fictional-Processor-Design-And-Architecture/README.md

 - Instruction Execute (IE)
 ### Pipeline:
 - 3 instructions (maximum) running in parallel
-- Control Hazards are handled.
+- Data Hazards are NOT handled
-- Data Hazards are NOT handled.
+- However, Control Hazards are handled